-EDB believes open source and commercial solutions based on open source offer customers choices and different levels of value.
-For any software to truly be open source it must provide unrestricted access to the source code, allowing contributors to use it and adjust it according to their requirements.
+EDB believes open source products and commercial solutions based on open source offer customers choices and different levels of value.
+For any software to truly be open source, it must provide unrestricted access to the source code, allowing contributors to use and adjust it according to their requirements.
 This also ensures a far greater degree of transparency than you might traditionally have with proprietary software, which is good when it comes to identifying vulnerabilities in software.

-At EDB we are very clear that in addition to packaging open source PostgreSQL, we also offer products, tools, and support built on top of PostgreSQL that are proprietary.
-This means customers do not have access to the source code for our tools and cannot attempt to add to or change the products beyond using supported extension APIs.
-We offer this functionality because our customers want it.
+At EDB, we are very clear that in addition to packaging open source PostgreSQL, we also offer open source tools, products, and support built on top of PostgreSQL that are proprietary.
+This means customers do not have access to the source code for our tools and cannot attempt to add to or change the open source products beyond using supported extension APIs.
+We offer this enhanced functionality because our customers want it.
 Their priority, particularly when adopting PostgreSQL in enterprise environments, is more direct control with a vendor for security patches and bug fixes, the ability to have more influence and visibility over future product roadmap features, and to have the reassurance of 24x7 support to maintain their mission critical applications.
 We also build new features in the community if we believe it will benefit the open source project, while some features remain proprietary to EDB.
 We believe in contributing to the PostgreSQL community project.
-We are committed to maintaining and growing the appeal of PostgreSQL because the more mature the platform the more likely it will be attractive to a broader set of users.
+We are committed to maintaining and growing the appeal of PostgreSQL because the more mature the platform, the more likely it will be attractive to a broader set of users.
 This benefits everyone.

-So how do you decide which approach is best?
+So, how do you decide which approach is best?
 For some users, being able to access the source code is important as it enables them to be part of an active community that is regularly committing updates to the project.
-Additionally, as the software is not “owned” by one company there is less likelihood of vendor lock-in—an age-old problem in the enterprise software market.
+Additionally, as the software is not “owned” by one company, there is less likelihood of vendor lock-in—an age-old problem in the enterprise software market.
 It also offers greater transparency, because one vendor is not attempting to protect intellectual property.

-An organisation migrating off the Oracle database platform might elect to pilot an application using open source PostgreSQL.
-However, as these organisations get more used to the platform or their applications become more critical, a migration to the EDB Postgres™ Platform often becomes that next step in their migration journey.
+An organization migrating off the Oracle database platform might elect to pilot an application using open source PostgreSQL.
+However, as these organizations get more acquainted with the platform or their applications become more critical, a migration to the EDB Postgres Platform often becomes that next step in their migration journey.
 This gives enterprises more than just the database—a complete supported suite of tools, utilities, drivers and more—but it does mean that some functionality is proprietary to EDB, such as the performance and security tools, and the Oracle Migration Toolkit.
 Equally, because the EDB Postgres Platform is based on PostgreSQL, it also means migration for customers back to the open source version is very straightforward.
-If a customer does decide to leave EDB, unlike traditional commercial licencing, there is no heavy handed audit process and threats to pay large outstanding bills.
+If a customer does decide to leave EDB, unlike traditional commercial licensing, there is no heavy-handed audit process or threat to pay large outstanding bills.
 EDB’s subscription model means users have a transparent, predictable payment structure that simply comes to an end when the customer decides to terminate the contract.
 This helps to address a common issue with traditional commercial software, namely vendor lock-in.

 If you are a business evaluating open source and commercial solutions based on open source, there are some critical questions you need to consider.
 First, your business needs to decide on your business objective and how the adoption of a particular software solution will help you to fulfill that goal.
-Particularly in a business environment, open source can provide access to a dynamic and innovative platform that can help your business to respond quickly to market opportunities.
-It can also lower the cost of investment in research and development.
+Particularly in a business environment, open source software can provide access to a dynamic and innovative platform that can help your business to respond quickly to market opportunities.
+It can also lower the cost of investment in research and business and software development.
 However, not every open source project is the same.
 Some are run by hobbyists or have been developed with a single purpose in mind.

 Therefore, you need to consider these additional points:

-- Community processes: Does the community release regularly?
+Does the community release regularly?
 Does it have a clear process for updates?
 How is the software supported?
 If it looks unclear how the community operates then you may not have the consistency and quality of approach you need when considering such software for a mission-critical business environment.

-- Community structure: How is it decided which code updates to accept?
+Who decides which code updates to accept?
 If the group is run by one individual or vendor this can lead to challenges.
 The agenda could be heavily skewed in the favor of one vendor, which could make it difficult to get updates accepted.

 What was the software originally designed for?
 Does it have the ability to evolve to meet a broader set of requirements?
 This is an important issue, because often an open source project was started by one individual, who wanted to solve a problem.
 For example, Linus Torvalds and Linux.
 It survived because it evolved.

-- Community size: Is it important that the group is large?
+Is it important that the group is large?
 No. Size isn’t everything.
 It is more important to ask, ‘how active is the community?’
 While the PostgreSQL community is reasonably large it is not huge, but this is good, because it has a manageable structure and it has been able to instill a specific set of processes and guidelines that community members adhere to.
 The larger the group the more likely it is to become unmanageable and lead to forks.